 Technically I could include Amazon Prime Video in the streaming list above, but Amazon Prime deserves a mention on its own.

-Amazon makes this very easy – just go under Account Settings and hit “Manage Your Household.”
+Amazon makes this very easy – just go to Account Settings and hit “Manage Your Household.”
 You can enter your friends’ login information, and add them as adult users.
 Everyone will have their own account, but note that payment information will be shared, so again – be sure you’re sharing with friends you really trust.

 If you’re already getting subscription boxes, you probably aren’t using every single item you get.
 Why not share the love, and share the box?